About Access Flooring

 Where BS EN 12825 differs from PSA MOB PF2 PS, is that it does not interpret the classifications or advise which class of raised access floor is suitable for a specific application.

-The BS EN Products page provides technical information and guidance as to product classification against specific areas of application.
+The BS EN Products datasheets provide technical information and guidance as to product classification against specific areas of application.

 An example of a typical office standard use BS EN classification might be 3/A/3/2: